Resident KV Claims

 The work starts with a deliberately narrow question: what should an inference runtime promise when resident KV blocks and active KV pressure cannot both fit comfortably in the same pool?

-The point is not to hide constraints.
-The point is to make behavior under constraint legible enough that systems can be tested, compared, and trusted.
+The point is not to pretend memory pressure disappears.
+The point is to make behavior under pressure explicit enough that systems can be tested, compared, and trusted.

 The pressure case